 We’ve done a lot of research and found that the hair follicle is really a mini-organ.
 It can be affected by internal triggers, such as disease, medications and hormone imbalance, as well as external triggers, such as environmental toxins and over-styling.

 If you really think about it, the effects of smoking can push hair loss triggers.

 • Smoking depletes the skin’s Collagen, dehydrating the hair and robbing it of oils.
 There will also most likely be a build-up of tar on the scalp, making the roots oily.

 • Smoking alters the endocrine system, disrupting the gland’s ability to secrete healthy hormones.

 • Smoking makes us age faster, which is not just about hair loss, but also about prematurely greying hair.
 In fact, the journal BMJ (formerly called British Medical Journal) found a significant link between smoking and greying.

 • Smoking decreases Vitamins A and C. Vitamin A is crucial for anti-aging, while Vitamin C is necessary to create Collagen.

-• Smoking diminishes immunity, so you will be especially prone to illness.
+• Smoking diminishes immunity, making one more prone to illness.

-A Combination of Ingredients Makes All the Difference
+A Combination of Ingredients Can Help Make All the Difference

 Since hair loss is caused by many factors, vitamins and minerals alone are not enough.
-They are important, yes, but you need to take them in combination with other substances, such as antioxidants, amino acids, plant botanicals, and natural adaptogens and vasodilators.
+They are important, yes, but you need to take them in combination with other substances, such as antioxidants, amino acids, and plant botanicals, to name a few.
 Remember, keep it all-natural, no chemicals or toxins!